 Dr. Daniel Isom is the E. Desmond Lee Professor of Policing and the Community at the University of Missouri – St. Louis in their Department of Criminology and Criminal Justice.
 The department is ranked second in the nation for scholarly research by the Journal of Criminal Justice and fourth in the nation by U.S. News & World Reports for its doctoral program.
 Isom had served as the Chief of Police for the St. Louis Metropolitan Police Department, the largest police department in Missouri with 1,401 police officers and 500 civilian employees, until his retirement in January 2013.
 The police department has become a national leader in law enforcement and has been at the forefront of technology, policy and research in policing.
 Under his direction, crime in the city of St. Louis had decreased each year and is now at the lowest it has been since the 1960’s.
 Isom is a progressive advocate for elevating the standards of professionalism for law enforcement and strengthening the relationship between the police and citizens.
 He serves on the advisory boards for St. Louis University’s School of Public Service and the New Beginnings C-Star Treatment Center.
-On his fellowship to Germany & Ireland, he will seek to identify best practices in elevating the academic rigor of law enforcement training and creating a model of shared responsibility among law enforcement agencies.
+On his fellowship to Germany & Ireland, he sought to identify best practices in elevating the academic rigor of law enforcement training and creating a model of shared responsibility among law enforcement agencies.

 Igor Jablokov is a Principal at 8 Rivers Capital and an Entrepreneur in Residence for Blackstone’s Entrepreneurs Network.
 The network, a collaboration between the region’s major universities, its entrepreneurial community and the private sector, represents a unique approach to accelerating the growth trajectory of promising startups.
 He previously cofounded Yap, an institutionally funded venture that pioneered cloud-based speech recognition, and as Program Director of IBM’s multi-modality initiatives led a worldwide team that created the world’s first ever speech-enabled web browser.
 Mr. Jablokov serves on the boards of Queen City Forward, a non-profit focused on social entrepreneurship, and Veterans for Ventures, which helps veterans transition into high growth ventures.
-On his fellowship to Israel and Jordan, he will seek to understand their entrepreneurial ecosystems and how they are helping to increase the competitiveness of veterans in the job market.
+On his fellowship to Israel and Jordan, he sought to understand their entrepreneurial ecosystems and how they are helping to increase the competitiveness of veterans in the job market.

 Christina Juhasz serves as Chief Investment Officer for Women’s World Banking (WWB) Asset Management, the investment arm of WWB, dedicated to providing investment capital for WWB network members and other microfinance institutions with a strong focus on women and a commitment to responsible provision of microfinance.
 WWB is a global network of microfinance institutions committed to ensuring that poor women have access to financial services.
 Through its network members, WWB reaches about 26 million clients in 27 countries with over US$7 billion in loans and US$3.5 billion in savings products.
 As Chief Investment Officer, Ms. Juhasz raised over $30 million from institutional and high-net-worth investors to launch the WWB Isis Fund, the first and only women-focused microfinance private equity fund.
 Prior to her work with WWB, Ms. Juhasz spent 12 years working in the financial institutions industry groups of Merrill Lynch and Deutsche Bank.
 Having earned her Bachelor of Science from the United States Military Academy at West Point, Ms. Juhasz also served as a platoon leader in the United States Army.
 On her fellowship to Jordan and Turkey, she will seek to better understand the provision and regulation of microfinance in the Middle East and develop long term partnerships to enhance financial inclusion of low-income people, especially women, in the region.

 Polly Ruhland Polly Ruhland serves as the Chief Executive Officer for the Cattlemen’s Beef Promotion & Research Board, which is responsible for oversight of The Beef Checkoff, a national commodity promotion, research and education program.
 In this role, she also oversees the federally mandated collection of approximately $70 million per year from producers and growers and awards the funds to eligible contractors to perform programs of research, promotion and education.
 Ms. Ruhland and her husband also own a cattle herd maintained in a birth-to-market partnership with business partners in Minnesota.
 She has spent her career working for beef producers in non-profit organizations to improve the triple bottom line of sustainability (social, environmental, economic) for beef producers.
-On her Fellowship to Japan and China (Taiwan), Ms. Ruhland will seek to better understand differentiation and branding of US beef products in these markets as well as the parallels between U.S. and Asian markets in the beef industry.
+On her Fellowship to Japan and China (Taiwan), Ms. Ruhland sought to better understand differentiation and branding of US beef products in these markets as well as the parallels between U.S. and Asian markets in the beef industry.
 Follow Polly on her travels: http://pencilplow.wordpress.com/

 Polly Ruhland serves as the Chief Executive Officer for the Cattlemen’s Beef Promotion & Research Board, which is responsible for oversight of The Beef Checkoff, a national commodity promotion, research and education program.
 In this role, she also oversees the federally mandated collection of approximately $70 million per year from producers and growers and awards the funds to eligible contractors to perform programs of research, promotion and education.
 Ms. Ruhland and her husband also own a cattle herd maintained in a birth-to-market partnership with business partners in Minnesota.
 She has spent her career working for beef producers in non-profit organizations to improve the triple bottom line of sustainability (social, environmental, economic) for beef producers.
-On her Fellowship to Japan and China (Taiwan), Ms. Ruhland will seek to better understand differentiation and branding of US beef products in these markets as well as the parallels between U.S. and Asian markets in the beef industry.
+On her Fellowship to Japan and China (Taiwan), Ms. Ruhland sought to better understand differentiation and branding of US beef products in these markets as well as the parallels between U.S. and Asian markets in the beef industry.